scutWolf/ViewTransformer/README.md

 -----------------------------------
 import "ViewTransformer.h"

-2.Init the view transformer with add icon image
+2.Init the view transformer with add-icon image and its size
 -----------------------------------
 ###
     @property (strong, nonatomic) ViewTransformer *viewTransformer;